 - Local Enterprise Partnerships (LEPs) are public-private partnerships that support local SMEs to improve economic development.
 Stay informed by regularly checking in with your nearest one.

-- The New Enterprise Allowance, for unemployed people over 18, helps them set up ventures.
-You need to be claiming Jobseeker's Allowance, Employment and Support Allowance or Income Support to be eligible.
+- The New Enterprise Allowance is open to unemployed people above the age of 18 who are looking to start their own ventures.
+To be eligible, you need to be claiming Jobseeker's Allowance, Employment and Support Allowance, or Income Support.

 Search tools for business grants

-Online tools help you sieve through the thousands of grants out there.
+Online tools can help you sieve through the thousands of grants out there.
 The below websites let you filter searches by business phase, size, industry and location.
-Expert advice is also on offer.